lawrenceliu2/JavaDocs/README.md

 1/25/2016

 -Working on saving the format of the text so it can be loaded in the right format.
+ABANDONED

+-Formatted the code better.